 Shaka is a balsa flying wing designed for slope and thermal flying.

-It features simple wooden design combined with a carbon fiber spars and leading edge.
+It features a simple wooden design combined with carbon fibre spars and a leading edge.

 This construction makes it easy to build and extremely durable while flying.

 At the current version, it’s designed as a 2-channel RC glider which requires some glue, sand-paper, covering film, and some basic building skills.

 Follow this Shaka assembly guide to learn the process of building this model step-by-step.

 Please, follow this instruction and feel free to share your thoughts in the comments section or in the RC Groups Tread.

 If you are building one of the Shaka KITs, you can get a $10 gift certificate for your next order!